RikardLegge/Pi-mediacaster/README.md

 Pi-mediacaster INITIAL ALPHA
 ==============
 ## Description
-This is a small Java project which enables devices to stream media to eachother and display the content.
+This is a small Java project which enables devices to stream media to each other and display the content.
 The initial idea was for a Android phone to be able to send information to a Raspberry pi, in the same way as chromecast devices work.
+NOT WITH A CHROMECAST DEVICE.
 In the current state, the image viewing is available on systems like Linux, OS X and Windows, since it uses Java Swing to render the content.
 The video on the other hand currently uses "omxPlayer" for Raspberry pi, as well as the "youtube-dl" to display video.
 These functions are currently quite unstable, which means that they sometimes work, and sometimes don't.

 The android application is also a work in progress, since it currently only contains the core functionality for sending content to the server.

-This is a result of a weekend hack together, with little to no prior knowlage on sockets, streams or the linux shell.
+This is a result of a weekend hack together, with little to no prior knowledge  on sockets, streams or the linux shell.

-## Instalation
+## Installation
 ### Raspberry PI
-This is the first project i host on Github, so the installation might not be complete.
+This is the first project I host on Github, so the installation might not be complete.

 As always: sudo apt-get update